DenverCoder1/unedit-for-reddit/README.md

 ## Changelog

+### Changes in 3.15.0

+-   Added support for comments not shown in the comment tree if the link is visited directly.

 ### Changes in 3.14.0

 -   Added support for `[unavailable]` comments and submissions (occurs when the user has been blocked by the author).